Going Global Music Summit 2022

 Radio Programmers Hui

-Join music directors and programmers from ZM, The Rock, Mai, George, More, bFM and Ngā Iwi FM along with David Ridler, Head of Music, NZ On Air and Paul Kennedy from Radioscope to chat about radio programming and specifically New Zealand music on radio.
+Music directors and programmers from ZM, The Rock, Mai FM, George FM, More FM, bFM, and Ngā Iwi FM came together along with David Ridler, Head of Music at NZ On Air, and Paul Kennedy from Radioscope to discuss radio programming in 2020 – focusing specifically on the presence of New Zealand music on airwaves.

 Festival Bookers and Promoters Online Hui

-Bookers from a range of New Zealand festivals and agencies will share their thoughts around what the live landscape might look like over the next year, and the opportunities this could present for NZ bands in the wake of Covid-19.
+Bookers from a range of New Zealand festivals and agencies share their thoughts around what the live landscape might look like over the next year, and the opportunities this could present for NZ bands in the wake of Covid-19.

 Arts Industry Online Hui Series